Last reviewed on by

 Seriously, though, go masturbate, take a nap, brush off your shoulders and go meet someone new! 🙂

-- Part 1 of: STDs and Relationships – The STD Project’s Guidebook – Friends
+- Part 1 of: STDs and Relationships – The STI Project’s Guidebook – Friends

-- Part 2 of: STDs and Relationships – The STD Project’s Guidebook – Family
+- Part 2 of: STDs and Relationships – The STI Project’s Guidebook – Family

 Did this help you with your new/established relationship?
 Do you have some advice or a different perspective you’d like to share with our readers?
 Tell us your thoughts in the comments section below!